PratamaAgung/docker-session/README.md

 ```
 2. Configure docker dameon to use server proxy.

 This will allow the daemon to use proxy when the container is built or executed.
-First you need to make the configuration file on path `~/.docker/config.json`, then fill it with the following configuration.
+First you need to make the configuration file on path `~/.docker/config.json`, then fill it with the following example configuration.
 ```
 {
 "proxies": {